-A room used by Gaddafi soldiers is seen littered with their clothing shortly after they fled their posts at a military base near Marsa Brega, Libya, on March 5, 2011.
+A room used by Gaddafi soldiers is seen littered with their clothing and food wrappers at a police station in Benghazi, Libya, on March 5, 2011.

 Suspected mercenaries are held in a prison cell at the courthouse in Benghazi.
 Most turned out to be innocent migrant workers caught up in the revolution, suspected of being hired by Ghaddafi to kill protesters.
 February 25, 2011, Benghazi, Libya.